ebellocchia/py_crypto_hd_wallet/README.md

 After keys and addresses were generated, you can:

-- get the whole data as dictionary:
+- Get the whole data as dictionary:

         # Get wallet data as a dictionary
         wallet_data = hd_wallet.ToDict()

-- get the whole data as a string in JSON format:
+- Get the whole data as a string in JSON format:

         # Get wallet data as a string in JSON format
         wallet_data = hd_wallet.ToJson()

-- save data to a file in JSON format by means of the *HdWalletSaver* class, to store the generated keys and addresses:
+- Save data to a file in JSON format using the *HdWalletSaver* class, to store the generated keys and addresses:

         # Save wallet data to file
         HdWalletSaver(hd_wallet).SaveToFile("my_wallet.txt")

-- get a specific data, see the next paragraph
+- Get a specific data, see the next paragraph

 ### Getting specific wallet data

 For getting specific data, the following methods of *HdWallet* can be used:
-- **GetData(*HdWalletDataTypes*)** : return the specified data type if existent, *None* otherwise
+- **GetData(*HdWalletBipDataTypes*)** : return the specified data type if existent, *None* otherwise
-- **HasData(*HdWalletDataTypes*)** : check if the specified data type is existent
+- **HasData(*HdWalletBipDataTypes*)** : check if the specified data type is existent

-The possible data types *HdWalletDataTypes* are:
+The possible data types *HdWalletBipDataTypes* are:
-- *HdWalletDataTypes.WALLET_NAME* : wallet name
+- *HdWalletBipDataTypes.WALLET_NAME* : wallet name
-- *HdWalletDataTypes.COIN_NAME* : coin name
+- *HdWalletBipDataTypes.COIN_NAME* : coin name
-- *HdWalletDataTypes.SPEC_NAME* : specification name
+- *HdWalletBipDataTypes.SPEC_NAME* : specification name
-- *HdWalletDataTypes.MNEMONIC* : mnemonic
+- *HdWalletBipDataTypes.MNEMONIC* : mnemonic
-- *HdWalletDataTypes.PASSPHRASE* : passphrase
+- *HdWalletBipDataTypes.PASSPHRASE* : passphrase
-- *HdWalletDataTypes.SEED_BYTES* : seed bytes
+- *HdWalletBipDataTypes.SEED_BYTES* : seed bytes
-- *HdWalletDataTypes.ACCOUNT_IDX* : account index
+- *HdWalletBipDataTypes.ACCOUNT_IDX* : account index
-- *HdWalletDataTypes.CHANGE_IDX* : change index
+- *HdWalletBipDataTypes.CHANGE_IDX* : change index
-- *HdWalletDataTypes.MASTER_KEY* : master keys
+- *HdWalletBipDataTypes.MASTER_KEY* : master keys
-- *HdWalletDataTypes.PURPOSE_KEY* : purpose keys
+- *HdWalletBipDataTypes.PURPOSE_KEY* : purpose keys
-- *HdWalletDataTypes.COIN_KEY* : coin keys
+- *HdWalletBipDataTypes.COIN_KEY* : coin keys
-- *HdWalletDataTypes.ACCOUNT_KEY* : account keys
+- *HdWalletBipDataTypes.ACCOUNT_KEY* : account keys
-- *HdWalletDataTypes.CHANGE_KEY* : change keys
+- *HdWalletBipDataTypes.CHANGE_KEY* : change keys
-- *HdWalletDataTypes.ADDRESSES* : addresses
+- *HdWalletBipDataTypes.ADDRESSES* : addresses

-In case of keys, a *HdWalletKeys* object is returned.
+In case of keys, a *HdWalletBipKeys* object is returned.
 This object has the following methods:
 - **ToDict()** : return keys as a dictionary
 - **ToJson()** : return keys as a string in JSON format
-- **HasKey(*HdWalletKeyTypes*)** : get if the specified key type is existent
+- **HasKey(*HdWalletBipKeyTypes*)** : get if the specified key type is existent
-- **GetKey(*HdWalletKeyTypes*)** : get the specified key if existetn, *None* otherwise
+- **GetKey(*HdWalletBipKeyTypes*)** : get the specified key if existetn, *None* otherwise

-The possible key types *HdWalletKeyTypes* are:
+The possible key types *HdWalletBipKeyTypes* are:
-- *HdWalletKeyTypes.EX_PRIV* : private key in extended serialized format
+- *HdWalletBipKeyTypes.EX_PRIV* : private key in extended serialized format
-- *HdWalletKeyTypes.RAW_PRIV* : raw private key
+- *HdWalletBipKeyTypes.RAW_PRIV* : raw private key
-- *HdWalletKeyTypes.WIF_PRIV* : private key in WIF format, if supported by the coin
+- *HdWalletBipKeyTypes.WIF_PRIV* : private key in WIF format, if supported by the coin
-- *HdWalletKeyTypes.EX_PUB* : public key in extended serialized format
+- *HdWalletBipKeyTypes.EX_PUB* : public key in extended serialized format
-- *HdWalletKeyTypes.RAW_COMPR_PUB* : raw public key in compressed format
+- *HdWalletBipKeyTypes.RAW_COMPR_PUB* : raw public key in compressed format
-- *HdWalletKeyTypes.RAW_UNCOMPR_PUB* : raw public key in uncompressed format
+- *HdWalletBipKeyTypes.RAW_UNCOMPR_PUB* : raw public key in uncompressed format
-- *HdWalletKeyTypes.ADDRESS* : address correspondet to the public key, only for *HdWalletDataTypes.ADDRESSES*
+- *HdWalletBipKeyTypes.ADDRESS* : address correspondet to the public key, only for *HdWalletBipDataTypes.ADDRESSES*

 In case of addresses, a *HdWalletAddresses* is returned, This object has the following methods:
 - **ToDict()** : return addresses as a dictionary